-This one day course will be offered via Zoom.
+This 3.5 hour course will be offered via Zoom.
 Attendance is required as the course will not be recorded.

 This course will teach participants how to use the programming language Julia to load, clean, plot, and analyze social-science data.
 Julia is a newer programming language with a focus on high-performance scientific computing, and allows efficient manipulation of large datasets.
 The course will cover the basics of loading tabular data; cleaning, filtering, and joining that data; calculating descriptive statistics; and estimating statistical models.

 Matthew Wigginton Bhagat-Conway is an Assistant Professor in the Department of City and Regional Planning and a consultant in the Odum Institute for Research in Social Science.
 His research interests are in travel behavior, urban transportation, and statistical methods for transportation data analysis.
 He is available to assist researchers with statistics and data analysis.

 Dr. Bhagat-Conway has a PhD and MA in Geography from Arizona State University, and a BA in Geography from the University of California, Santa Barbara.
 Prior to graduate school, he was a software developer and project manager for Conveyal, a public transport planning consulting firm, and a fellow in the Data Science for Social Good fellowship at the University of Chicago.